openfoodfacts/food-logging/docs/decisions/schema-conventions.md

 It looks like the Python `datamodel-codegen` tool doesn't recognize additionalProperties when this is an object and not just `true` when specified on a schema that also has other non-custom properties.

 To work around this the documentation for additionalProperties is included in the root of the schema.

+Also it was found that widdershins coped better if the schema for additionalProperties was included as a reference rather than inline.